TeamBetaProjects/MyCart/README.md

 ## Getting Started

 You can run this Application on your Android phone.
-To run this Application download this source code and import in android studio.
+To run this Application download the source code and import in android studio.

 ### Prerequisites